naveedunjum/naveedunjum.github.io/_pages/about.md

   - /about.html
 ---

 I work as a research assistant in Computational Linguistics, exploring how computers and language interact.
-Previously, I completed my M.Sc from FAU, Erlangen Nuremberg, in Data Science.
+Previously, I completed my M.Sc from FAU, Erlangen-Nuremberg, in Data Science.
-For more info, please check my [CV](https://naveedunjum.github.io/cv/)
+For more info, please check my [CV](https://naveedunjum.github.io/cv/).

 [Department website](https://www.linguistik.phil.fau.de/)